 25% of businesses fail to reopen after a disaster.
 That means 1 in 4 businesses close their doors.

-“Let's say you’re an accounting firm and you haven’t backed up any of your clients’ documents,” says Monroe.
-“When a disaster strikes, whether it be a hurricane or a cyberattack, you lose them all.
-They’re gone and that means you’re not reopening.
-Even if you did reopen, you would likely lose all your clients, your reputation is destroyed in the market, and people simply won’t trust you.”
+"Let's say you're an accounting firm, and you haven't backed up any of your clients' documents," says Monroe.
+"When a disaster strikes, whether it be a hurricane or a cyberattack, you lose them all.
+They're gone, and that means you're not reopening.
+Even if you reopened, you'd likely lose all your clients, your reputation would be destroyed, and people wouldn't trust you."

-Having a business continuity and disaster recovery plan in place can greatly reduce that risk and help your business recover faster.
+Creating and implementing a business continuity and disaster recovery plan can significantly reduce that risk and help your business recover faster.

-What does your disaster recovery plan need to include?
+What does my disaster recovery plan need to include?

 Backups, backups, backups.

-“You can replace laptops, workstations, monitors, and servers.
-You can replace all that,” explains Monroe.
-“But if your data is destroyed and you don’t have backups, it’s gone.
-There’s no getting it back.”
+"You can replace laptops, workstations, monitors, and servers.
+You can replace all that," explains Monroe.
+"But if your data is destroyed and you don't have backups or another cloud-based solution, it's gone.
+There's no getting it back."